-The shape of your poop the frequency of your bowel movements often reflect the current health of your intestines.
+The shape of your poop and the frequency of your bowel movements can be indicators of your gut health.
 These details are used to diagnose problems like irritable bowel syndrome, poor diet and incontinence.
 They are also used as indicators to monitor health following intestinal surgery.

 In normal cases, stools should have a soft consistency and have a long cylinder shape.
 Stool should be easy to pass, without any pain.
 Small variations can happen without any type of problem behind it.
 Small changes are usually due to the food that was consumed.